parth7stark/MMA_GravitationalWave/README.md

 ## Installation and running your first inference

 You will need a machine running Linux x86 architecture to build container image.
-If using ARM64 or other architecture, one need to update Apptainer definition file accordingly
+If using ARM64 or other architecture, one need to update Apptainer definition file accordingly.
+Refer [Usage on Delta AI section](##usage-on-delta-ai)

 Please follow these steps: